NveCorporation/AG954-ASR002-Smart-Angle-Sensor-Evaluation-Kit/README.md

     Right click on "NVESmartSensor.inf" and click "Install."
     Re-start the computer to complete the installation.
     Connect the AG956 board to a USB port.
-    The connection can be verified by checking for "NVE Smart Sensor" under "Ports (COM & LPT)" in the Device Manager.
+    The USB connection can be verified by checking for "NVE Smart Sensor" under "Ports (COM & LPT)" in Windows Device Manager.

 Questions?
 We're here to help.
 E-mail us at sensor-apps[at]nve.com